zzeromin/RetroPie-OLED/README.md

 running on Raspberry Pi 2,3, which displays all necessary info on a 128x64 OLED I2C display

 ##Features
-* Current Ddate and Time, IP address of eth0, wlan0
+* Current Date and Time, IP address of eth0, wlan0
 * CPU Temperature and Speed
 * Emulation and ROM information